 This recipe is based on my already-top-post of the year chocolate fudge cake that I shared earlier this month.
 The cake is so moist and rich, deeply chocolate-y and fudgy and just leaves you needing more.
 Coupled with my favourite frosting, a perfectly creamy and peanut buttery frosting that just pairs so well with the chocolate cupcake. 🙂

-I used chunky peanut butter for the frosting, just as I mentioned here with these cupcakes, that’s my favourite way to go these days.
+I used chunky peanut butter for the frosting, just as I did here with these cupcakes, that’s my favourite way to go these days.
 Alternatively you could just use creamy peanut butter and top with peanuts! 🙂

 I drizzled some chocolate on top but the cupcake is just as perfect without it.
 You could even melt some chocolate and drizzle that instead or top with chopped chocolate bars like Reeses 😉 or even add some nuts and/or caramel!